About MBAM 2.5 SP1

-Client computers that are running the Windows 8 operating system still require a DRA protector since the hotfix was not backported to that OS.
+Note Client computers that are running the Windows 8 operating system still require a DRA protector since the hotfix was not backported to that OS.
 See Hotfix Package 2 for BitLocker Administration and Monitoring 2.5 to download and install the BitLocker hotfix for Windows 7 and Windows 8 computers.
 For information about DRA, see Using Data Recovery Agents with BitLocker.

 To enable FIPS compliance in your organization, you must configure the Federal Information Processing Standard (FIPS) Group Policy settings.
 For configuration instructions, see BitLocker Group Policy Settings.

 Customize pre-boot recovery message and URL with new Group Policy setting

 A new Group Policy setting, Configure pre-boot recovery message and URL, lets you configure a custom recovery message or specify a URL that is then displayed on the pre-boot BitLocker recovery screen when the OS drive is locked.
 This setting is only available on client computers running Windows 10.

 If you enable this policy setting, you can you can select one of these options for the pre-boot recovery message: